Travel Clinic & Holiday Vaccinations

-Some travel vaccines are ordered on a private prescription and these incur a charge.
+Some travel vaccines are private and these incur a charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.

 Please note only the undernoted vaccines are available on NHS Prescriptions:-